vdraceil/dotfiles/README.md

 ## DOT FILES

-All of these dot files collectively define my working environment (bash, vim, i3, git, etc.), which I use everyday
+All of these dot files collectively define my working environment (bash, nvim, i3, git, etc.), which I use everyday

 ## How does my setup look?
 ![setup screenshot](static/setup_current_look.png)